Newfoundland Reform Liberal Party: Dissolution

 Publicly, Smallwood claimed the result to be a success - in his view, he had succeeded in preventing the established Liberal Party from returning to power.
-Smallwood spent the next two years unsuccessfully trying to negotiate a merger of the breakaway party with his old party, always with the stipulation that he would be leader of the merged party.
+Smallwood spent the next two years unsuccessfully trying to negotiate a merger of the breakaway party with his old party, but talks foundered due to his insistence that he would be leader of the merged party.
 Finally, in 1977, Smallwood resigned his seat in the House of Assembly and left politics for good.

 The Newfoundland Reform Liberal Party never elected a new leader to replace Smallwood and disappeared as an effective political force following its founding leader's departure, although it continued to exist on paper until the 1979 Newfoundland general election was called.
 The party was subsequently dissolved by the provincial chief electoral officer after it failed to nominate any candidates for the election.